-Seven

-Meaning: Time to take your ideas and thoughts elsewhere; you may need to do so quietly and secretly.
+Seven Meaning: Time to take your ideas and thoughts elsewhere, and you may need to do so quietly and secretly.
+Symbolism: A thief has five arrows and prepares to get the other two; he shows his prowess by stealing from the enemy undetected.

-Symbolism: A thief carries five swords away in the hopes of using them for his own profit.
-He leaves two swords behind in his haste to escape.

-Upright: secrecy and stealth
+Upright: secrecy, and stealth

-Reversed: theft and deception
+Reversed: theft, and deception

 Eight

 Meaning: You must address negative thinking, anxiety, and self-denial or remain trapped in a mental downward spiral.

-Symbolism: A woman is bound and blindfolded, surrounded by eight swords, showing us how completely trapped she is.
+Symbolism: A woman is bound and blindfolded, surrounded by eight arrows, completely trapped.

-Upright: trapped and restricted
+Upright: trapped, and restricted

 Reversed: victimhood, and hopelessness

-Nine

-Meaning: There is a fear you need to face; this card also warns you to protect yourself from the cruelty of others.

-Symbolism: A man wakes from a nightmare with nine swords above him, indicating that he must take care of himself or suffer the fate of the Ten of Swords
+Nine Meaning: There is a fear you need to face; this card also warns you to protect yourself from the cruelty of others.
+Symbolism: A medicine man wakes from a nightmare with nine arrows above him, indicating that he must take care of himself or suffer the fate of the Ten of Arrows.

-Upright: warning and foreboding
+Upright: warning, and foreboding

-Reversed: torment and cruelty
+Reversed: torment, and cruelty

+Ten

-Meaning: A warning card telling you to accept that a situation or relationship is ruined and it is time to move on.
-Symbolism: A man lies on the ground run through by ten swords; his choices ruined him and brought him to a dead end.
-Upright: warning to change thinking and the writing is on the wall Reversed: ruin and destruction.
+Meaning: A warning card telling you that you need to accept that a situation or relationship is ruined and it is time to move on.

-Page
+Symbolism: A warrior lies on the ground run through by ten arrows; his choices ruined him and brought his thinking to a dead end.

+Upright: warning to change thinking, and "the writing is on the wall"

+Reversed: ruin and destruction

-Meaning: Lots of ideas, but no focus.
+Page Meaning: Lots of ideas, but no focus.
 Great energy for generating new thoughts, but eventually choices must be made.
 Symbolism: A young man wants to be a warrior, but he needs training and a purpose.

-Upright: curious and excited
+Upright: curious, and excited

-Reversed: easily distracted and unfocused
+Reversed: easily distracted, and unfocused

+Knight

-Knight Meaning: Use clear-headed and logical thinking to achieve your goals; be decisive.
+Meaning: Use clear-headed and logical thinking to achieve your goals; be decisive.

 Symbolism: A warrior rides his steed into battle with clear purpose.

-Upright: clarity and decisiveness Reversed: brash decisionmaking and fanaticism
+Upright: clarity, and decisiveness

+Reversed: brash decisionmaking, and fanaticism

 Queen Meaning: The situation or relationship calls for detached and logical thinking; be strategic.
 Symbolism: A regal woman sits on her throne, ready to answer questions and offer guidance with her wisdom and strategies for life.
-Upright: strategic and just Reversed: cold hearted and insensitive
+Upright: strategic, and just Reversed: cold hearted, and insensitive

 King

 Meaning: You oversee the decision and do not need input from others; make your choice and inform everyone else once you have decided.
-You may be called upon to negotiate a dispute.
+You may be called to negotiate a dispute.

-Symbolism: A young king makes important decisions; his sword represents his clarity and decisiveness as a leader.
+Symbolism: A young king makes important decisions, and the arrow he holds represents his clarity and decisiveness as a leader.

-Upright: the final decisionmaker and judge
+Upright: the final decisionmaker, and judge

-Reversed: intimidating and argumentative
+Reversed: intimidating, and argumentative

-The Suit of Pentacles The Suit of Pentacles is associated with the element of earth, representing prosperity, health, security, and stability.
-Pentacles deal with tangible possessions.
-Money may be the first thing that comes to mind with this suit, but the cards more generally refer to the material world and what we need to take care of ourselves.
-Ace Meaning: Now is the time to start something that will be real in the world.
-Symbolism: A single pentacle is offered to humanity by a divine hand, representing the potential to shape and manifest outcomes in the material world.
-Upright: investment and getting started Reversed: delay and difficulty getting started
+The Suit of Coins

+The Suit of Coins is associated with the element of earth, representing prosperity, health, security, and stability.
+Coins deal with tangible possessions.
+Money may be the first thing that comes to mind with this suit, but the cards refer to the material world more generally and what we need to take care of ourselves.

+Ace

+Meaning: Now is the time to start something that will be real in the world.

+Symbolism: A single coin is offered to humanity by a divine hand, representing the potential to shape and manifest outcomes in the material world.

+Upright: investment, and getting started

+Reversed: delay, and resistance to change

 Two

 Meaning: Time to experiment and try different actions to get better results.

-Symbolism: A man dances while juggling two pentacles, representing the constant change needed to keep the material world active and producing.
-Ships travel the ocean to keep commerce flowing.
+Symbolism: A warrior dances while holding two coins, representing the constant change needed to keep the material world alive and flowing.

-Upright: adaptability and activity
+Upright: adaptability, and activity

-Reversed: interference and stagnation
+Reversed: interference, and stagnation